AdrianHorvath8/AdrianHorvath8/README.md

 🌱 I'm currently improving my skills in Django and all the technologies associated with it

-💻 I’m currently working at <a href="https://www.royal-fox.cz/"> Royal Fox s.r.o. </a>
+💻 I’m currently working on my own SAAS project.

  </div>